World Chess960 Championship: 2022

 Hikaru Nakamura won the championship in 2022, defeating Ian Nepomniachtchi in an armageddon match after drawing the final game 2-2.
 Grandmasters who participated included So, the defending champion, Carlsen, the runner-up, wild cards Hjörvar Steinn Grétarsson and Nepomniachtchi, and internet qualifiers Vladimir Fedoseev, Matthias Blübaum, Nodirbek Abdusattorov and Nakamura.

 The championship took place at the Berjaya Reykjavik Natura Hotel in Reykjavík, Iceland, the residence of Fischer random chess's namesake Bobby Fischer during the later period of his life, and the host country of the infamous World Chess Championship 1972 between Fischer and Boris Spassky.

 During the championships, Wesley So blundered believing he could castle out of check in the chess variant to avoid losing material, which resulted in his loss against Nepomniachtchi.

 2024 (cancelled)

 In August 2023, FIDE called for bids for a 2024 Fischer Random championship in February 2024, with the same format as the 2022 edition.
 However the event never took place.

-Future
+FIDE Freestyle Chess World Championship

+In 2025, Freestyle Chess Operations launched the Freestyle Chess Grand Slam Tour, a series of Chess960 tournaments.
+It consisted of five "Grand Slam" tournaments following a format similar to the Freestyle Chess G.O.A.T.
+Challenge, held in 2024.
+Players scored points based on placement in each event, with the player with the highest score at the end of the year becoming the Freestyle Chess Champion.

 On December 21, 2024, the Freestyle Chess Players Club issued a press release on Twitter stating an agreement on a "friendly co-existence" with FIDE, and ongoing discussions "regarding the mutual recognition of future World Championship titles".
 FIDE President Arkady Dvorkovich replied stating that the press release "includes significant inaccuracies that mispresent the situation" and that FIDE will issue a further statement on the matter.

+On December 11, 2025, following Magnus Carlsen's win at the Freestyle Chess Grand Slam Tour, FIDE President Arkady Dvorkovich announced that "FIDE recognizes [Carlsen] now as the unambiguous number one in the world in this exciting version of chess."